-We naturally want to eat large amounts of food because natural foods are full of water and fiber and are low-calorie foods with the exception of nuts and seeds.
-We are naturally built to eat big bulky plant-based foods that are filling and satisfying and full of the nutrients we need.
+We are naturally built to eat big, bulky plant-based foods that are filling and satisfying and full of the nutrients we need.

-When we diet on refined foods without much fiber or water and eat tiny portions in order to lose weight we do not get these two natural satiation signals.
+When we diet on refined foods without much fiber or water and eat tiny portions to lose weight, we do not get this natural satiation signal.

-When we Diet over and over for months, eating less food volume than the body naturally wants to eat with low nutrient levels we will inevitably binge and gain all the weight back and plus a bit more in a short time.
+When we diet for months or years, eating less food volume than the body naturally wants to eat eventually, we binge and gain all the weight back and more in a short time.

 Visual food satiety signals

-We get signals from seeing the food and knowing ahead of time that we are going to be satiated.
-When we see a plate full of lots of food our brain is already reassured that we are going to be fed enough food.
+We also get messages from visually seeing the food and knowing ahead of time that we are going to be satiated.
+When we see a plate full of lots of food, our brain is already reassured that we are going to be fed enough food.

-When we force ourselves to eat tiny amounts of processed foods we frustrate the natural need for the stomach to be full of high-fiber, water-rich plant matter at each meal.
+When we force ourselves to eat tiny amounts of processed foods, we frustrate the essential need for the stomach to be full of high-fiber, water-rich plant matter at each meal.

 Why oil is not a food

-Telling yourself to just have a “little bit” of processed food is like telling a drug addict to just have a “little bit” of heroin or an addicted smoker to just smoke less, or telling an alcoholic to just drink one drink per day.
+Telling yourself to just have a “little bit” of toxic trigger food is like telling a drug addict to have a “little bit” of heroin or an addicted smoker to smoke less, or an alcoholic to just drink one drink per day.

 Moderation doesn’t work for most of us

-If you look around any place there are humans you will see many fat people who cannot use moderation when it comes to processed foods, and just a few thin people who may be on diets, or they may simply be young enough and active enough that it hasn’t caught up with them yet.
+But if you look around any place, there are humans you will see many fat people who cannot use restraint when it comes to junk food and just a few thin people who may be on diets, or they may still be young enough and active enough that it hasn’t caught up with them yet.

-It’s pretty rare in our culture to see a very old person who has stayed thin, vital and healthy all their life drinking one drink and having a tiny bit of junk food every day.
+Rarely you will see an ancient person who has stayed thin, vital, and healthy all their life drinking one drink and having a tiny bit of junk food every day.

-Anywhere you look you will see people with brains that cannot handle moderation and that is why most people in our culture are overweight heading toward obesity.
+Mostly you will see people with brains that cannot handle moderation, and that is why most people in our culture are overweight heading toward obesity.

 Abstinence is the key to being thin and healthy and free of cravings

-This might sound like bad news but after the detox or withdrawal phase, it is wonderful to be free from junk food cravings.
+This might sound like bad news, but after the detox or withdrawal phase, it is beautiful to be free from junk food cravings.

-If you have a brain that is triggered by refined foods it is better to stay away from these triggers for good.
+If you have a brain that is triggered by refined foods, it’s better to stay away from these triggers for good.

 The food industry adds, sugar, flour, oil, salt, and other addictive chemicals to foods because they know people will buy more of it so they can make more money off of us.

-Hyper-stimulating foods, refined foods with flour, sugar high salt and oil are everywhere.
-These foods over stimulate the pleasure centers and cause junk food cravings for most people.
+hyper-stimulating foods, refined foods with flour, sugar high salt, and oil are everywhere.
+These foods over stimulate pleasure centers in the brain and cause junk food cravings.

 Yeah, I hear your groans of disbelief.

-I “smoothied” and juiced for years and years every morning thinking I was doing something really healthy.
+I “smoothied” and juiced for years and years every morning thinking I was doing something healthy.